 24, 33 Old Compton St, Soho, London W1D 5JU, www.hermenzegerman.com

 Who said fondue had to be with bread or potatoes?
-Eat Le Bab in Kingly Court does posh kebabs and fries.
-Not just any fries though, fries that come with a fondue dipping sauce.
-It strong, mustardy and with a slight beer tang.
-A far cry from a kebab and cheesy chips on a Saturday Night.
+Eat Le Bab are a Middle Eastern restaurant in central London that do posh kebabs plus their signature fondue fries!
+The cheese sauce has a strong, mustardy taste and with a slight beer tang to it and comes in a generous pot for dipping.
+A far cry from a post night out kebab and cheesy chips on a Saturday Night.

 Top Floor, Kingly Court, Carnaby St, Carnaby, London W1B 5PW, www.eatlebab.com

 Okay, so they aren’t technically fries but they are round potatoes so it’s basically the same thing!
-Burger and Beyond are one of the top contenders for London’s best burgers.
-Their cheese fries aren’t just loaded with regular old cheese but piled with mac and cheese and crispy onions.
-You can find Burger and Beyond at street markets Dinerama, KERB and Giant Robot.
-If you want somewhere to sit down you can also find them at North London pub Camdens Daughter.
+Burger and Beyond are one of the top contenders for London’s best burgers and their tater tots are a great accompaniment to them.
+You can find Burger and Beyond at street markets Dinerama, KERB, Giant Robot, and most recently their own restaurant in East London.

-We call it cheese, chips and gravy but the Canadians call is poutine.
-Slightly different to what we know it the UK, their version is piled with cheese curds instead of the usual grated stuff we all know!
+We call it cheese, chips and gravy but the Canadian’s call is poutine.
+This traditional dish is slightly different to what we know it the UK with the Canadian version topped with cheese curds instead of the usual grated stuff.
 The Poutinerie specialises in this international delicacy and can be found on Brick Lane every Sunday!